alexeygumirov/pandoc-for-pdf-how-to/README.md

     -resample 300 $TARGET_IMG_FILE.png
 ```

 After rasampling image has to be brought to the proper size.
-Command resizes picture to be 1700 pixels horizontally and sets DPI meta-data to 300.
+Command resizes picture to 1700 pixels of width and sets DPI meta-data to 300.

 ```sh
 convert $SOURCE_IMG_FILE -units PixelsPerInch \